 Specialised Foundation Programmes

 Scotland is one Specialised Unit of Application (SUoA).
-Scotland offers forty-eight individual Programmes (also called rotations) across the four distinct areas of East, North, South East and West and linked to the Universities of Dundee, Aberdeen, Edinburgh and Glasgow.
+Scotland offers fifty-one Programmes across the four distinct areas of East, North, South East and West and linked to the Universities of Dundee, Aberdeen, Edinburgh and Glasgow.

 Overview of post numbers

 |Region||Total Posts||Research Posts||Teaching Posts||Leadership Posts|